White-Out

 able to afford suet—fighting her fear

-that birds will not return for months, like last year.
+winter birds will not return for months, like last year.

 My Black sister-in-law asks: